If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

-What are the allowable debt to income ratios for FHA loans?
+What is the allowable debt to income ratios for FHA loans?

 Now that you know how to calculate your own debt to income ratio, you should know how lenders use these numbers to decide on your approval for a mortgage.

-They will use two different debt to income ratios to determine your ability to repay the loan based on your income.
+They will use two different debt to income ratios to determine your ability to repay the loan.

-The first number is known as your front-end debt to income ratio.
-Lenders will be looking solely at the estimated cost of the monthly mortgage payment with interest compared to your overall income.
+The first number is your front-end debt to income ratio.
+Lenders will be looking solely at the approximate cost of the monthly mortgage payment with interest compared to your overall income.

 For this calculation, they leave out all of your other debt to see what percentage of your income will go toward housing each month.